 Party finance and corruption

 According to Silva, the historical process described above has consolidated the ability of the Chilean state to “maintain the rule of law and political stability” (Silva 2016, p.200).
-This played an important role to protect the country from the “emergence of widespread corruption” (Silva 2016, p.200) when compared with other countries in the region.
+This played an important role to protect the country from the “emergence of widespread corruption” (Silva 2016, p.200), when compared with other countries in the region.
 The author emphasizes the strong legalistic culture in the country, the strong independence of its judicial power and the homogeneity of the population and united elites, in addition to a popular tradition for the respect of rules.
 This would lay the foundation for state oversight agencies, especially the National Comptroller Agency, to properly control the performance of the public use of resources.

-This resonates with the analysis of Mungiu-Pipidi (2015), that throughout Chilean history, a gradual building of the control of corruption was achieved through each period of democratization, in addition to the market-oriented reforms from the 1980-90s.
+This resonates with the analysis of Mungiu-Pipidi (2015) that throughout Chilean history, a gradual building of the control of corruption was achieved through each period of democratization, in addition to the market-oriented reforms from the 1980-90s.
 Moreover, she highlights these accomplishments as remarkable given the natural resources based economy of the country, which provides important opportunities for corruption and rent seeking.
 In this context, most of the corruption scandals in the spotlight were linked to the field of the finance of political parties, their activities and especially elections campaigns, and not related to the personal enrichment of the politicians involved.

 Party finance regulation and the improvement of the control of corruption in Chile

 Table IV shows the overall trajectory of the main variables included in the quantitative analysis for Chile.
-In this set of indicators, the country has remained one of the top achievers in the region in respect to control of corruption and judicial independence.
-In political finance regulation, Chile has not being able to keep the pace in modernizing its regulatory framework when compared to other Latin American countries in the last decade.
+In this set of indicators, the country has remained one of the top achievers in the region with respect to control of corruption and judicial independence.
+In terms of political finance regulation, Chile has not been able to keep the pace in modernizing its regulatory framework when compared to other Latin American countries in the last decade.